 Lemongrass also known as Cymbopogon, belongs to family Poaceae family.
 Lemongrass is a native of tropical and subtropical regions such as Asia, Africa and Australia.
 Of the multiple varieties of grasses which come under Poaceae family, the 2 most popular varieties of it are Cymbopogon citratus and Cymbopogon flexuosus, both of which are used to extract the essential oil.
 But Cymbopogon citratus, in particular, is used for culinary purposes and the more popular use of Cymbopogon flexuosus is for extracting essential oils and in manufacturing of perfumes.
 Lemongrass is a herb which has a fibrous stalk and smells like lemon.
 For ages, Lemongrass has been used for medicinal, cosmetic and culinary purposes.

 The oil which is extracted from the fresh or partly dried leaves of Lemongrass by the process of steam distillation is known as Lemongrass Oil.
 The colour of Lemongrass Oil ranges from yellow to amber and has a refreshing, citrus aroma with earthy undertones.
-This amazing oil is loaded with incredible properties which makes it one of the best essential oils for treating various health and beauty concerns.
+We recommend adding Anveya's Lemongrass Oil,this amazing oil is loaded with incredible properties which makes it one of the best essential oils for treating various health and beauty concerns.
 Keep reading to know more about this essential oil.

 What Are The Benefits Of Lemongrass Oil?